Franciscan Flu Resource Center

 Flu can also lead to pneumonia, and make existing medical conditions worse.
 It can cause diarrhea and seizures in children.
 Each year thousands of people in the United States die from flu, and many more are hospitalized.

 Flu vaccine is the best protection we have from flu and its complications.
 Flu vaccine also helps prevent spreading flu from person to person.
-It takes about 2 weeks for protection to develop after the vaccination, and protection lasts several months to a year.
+It takes about two weeks for protection to develop after the vaccination, and protection lasts several months to a year.

 Who should get a flu shot?